| The

 definitive surgery to avoid the probable development of collateral

+circulation and revascularization of the tumor.
 Meningiomas, more commonly, are subjected to preoperative

 embolization procedures .They arise from the cap cells of the